tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

     - SQL Database
     ```

-    For example, to find all of the resource providers with resource groups as a resource type, a query like the following could be used:
+    For example, to find all the resource providers with resource groups as a resource type, a query like the following could be used:

     ```powershell
     Get-AzResourceProvider `